 5) TEACH or INTRODUCE POLE TO SOMEONE:

-Teaching or inspiring someone to take up pole is so rewarding; it continually inspires me, reminds me of my love for pole and helps get me back into the swing of all things pole and the reasons I practice this sport.
+Teaching or inspiring someone to take up pole can be so rewarding.
+It continually inspires me, reminds me of my love for pole and helps get me back into the swing of all things pole and the reasons I practice this sport.

 6) WATCH KILLER POLE VIDEOS: